-ROAD IMPROVEMENTS

-In 1965, local roadways became congested after a Boeing Company fabrication plant opened in Auburn.
-In response, Algona Boulevard was developed and State Route 167, the state highway traversing Algona, was extended to Tacoma.
+ROAD IMPROVEMENTS 1965 In 1965, local roadways became congested after a Boeing Company fabrication plant opened in Auburn.
+In response, Algona Boulevard was developed and PUBLIC FACILITIES State Route 167, the state highway traversing Algona, 1973 was extended to Tacoma.
+In 1973, AlPac Elementary was built on Milwaukee Boulevard after closure of the historic Algona Elementary School.
+In 1975, the old school building was renovated to house the Algona City Hall, Police ECONOMIC GROWTH 1980 Department, and Public Library.
+During this time, the Algona City Park was renamed John Matchett The population of Algona reached 1,467 in 1980, Memorial Park in honor of the long-standing Mayor. spurring the development of major businesses in the City, including Tharco Manufacturing Plant, Dyna Craft, and AccuDuct.

-ECONOMIC GROWTH

-The population of Algona reached 1,467 in 1980, spurring the development of major businesses in the City, including Tharco Manufacturing Plant, Dyna Craft, and AccuDuct.
 Tim's Cascade Style Potato Chips opened in Auburn in 1986.
-In 2015, they opened a processing facility in Algona.

-ECONOMIC DOWNTURN
+In 2015, they opened a ALGONA DAY FESTIVITES 1983 processing facility in Algona.
+The "Algona Day Festivities" became a vibrant community celebration in the 1980's.
+Started in 1983, Algona Days held the first successful 10 K. Swamp Romp in 1985 and in 1987, the City of Algona took part in the Seattle Seafair by entering a float in the Seafair Parade.
+21st CENTURY 2005 COMPREHENSIVE PLAN 2005 The City adopted a Comprehensive Plan in 2005 with goals including accommodating population growth from 2,590 to 3,540 in 2025, encouraging apartment and mixed-use developments, and developing a robust retail and commercial area along Boundary ECONOMIC DOWNTURN 2008 Boulevard.
 The 2008 Great Recession resulted in 8.8 million lost jobs nationally.
 Washington's economy disproportionately relied on residential construction, which was heavily impacted by the recession.
-Unemployment peaked at 10.1% in the area Seattle-Tacoma-Bellevue metro area, and foreclose rates were especially high in South King and Pierce counties.

-COVID 19 PANDEMIC
+2015 COMPREHENISVE PLAN Unemployment peaked at 10.1% in the area Seattle-2015 Tacoma-Bellevue metro area, and foreclose rates The City adopted a Comprehensive Plan in 2015 with were especially high in South King and Pierce counties. goals including improving Level of Service for the under-improved West Valley Highway, encourage COVID 19 PANDEMIC "market rate" housing serving households with higher 2020 income levels, and accommodating approximately 2,346 jobs in the City.
 Snohomish County had the first confirmed case of COVID-19 in the country in January 2020.
-States of emergency were announced, large gatherings banned, workers were sent home, and the economy was largely placed on pause.
+States of emergency were announced, large gatherings banned, HOUSING ACTION PLAN workers were sent home, and the economy was 2023 largely placed on pause.
 Governor Jay Inslee lifted all remaining statewide restrictions in October 2022.
+In June 2023, the City of Algona adopted a Housing